Clock Drift¶

 The SimpleClockSynchronizer module periodically synchronizes a slave clock to a master clock.
 The synchronization interval can be configured with a parameter.
 Also, in order to model real-life synchronization protocols, which are somewhat inaccurate by nature, the accuracy can be specified (see the NED documentation of the module for more details).

-The General Precision Time Protocol (gPTP, or IEEE 802.1 AS) can synchronize clocks in an Ethernet network
+The General Precision Time Protocol (gPTP, or IEEE 802.1 AS) can synchronize

-with a high clock accuracy required by TSN protocols.
+protocols.
 It is implemented in INET by the Gptp module.
+Several network

-hasGptp
+by the hasGptp

 boolean parameter.
-It can also be inserted into hosts as one of the applications.
+It can also be inserted into hosts as

-Gptp is demonstrated in the last example of this showcase.
-For more details about Gptp,
+one of the applications.
+Gptp is demonstrated in the last example of this

-check out the Using gPTP showcase (release pending) or the module’s NED documentation.
+Using gPTP showcase or the

 The Model and Results¶